gladjohn/hybridSPA/README.md

 Important things to notice:

 - The Authority points to the new authentication endpoint.
-- the list of scopes includes both entries that are used for the sign-in function (`openid, email, profile`) and for the token acquisition function (`offline_access` is required to obtain refresh_tokens as well; `Mail.Read` is required for getting access tokens that can be used when requesting to read the user's mail).
+- the list of scopes includes both entries that are used for the sign-in function (`openid, email, profile`) and for the token acquisition function (`offline_access` is required to obtain refresh_tokens as well; `User.Read` is required for getting access tokens that can be used when requesting to read the user's profile from Microsoft Graph).
 - In this sample, the issuer validation is turned off, which means that anybody with an account can access the application.
 Real life applications would likely be more restrictive, limiting access only to those Azure AD tenants or Microsoft accounts associated to customers of the application itself.
 In other words, real life applications would likely also have a sign-up function - and the sign-in would enforce that only the users who previously signed up have access.
 For simplicity, this sample does not include sign up features.

 ### Initial token acquisition